-Pitch control is one of the most common issues experienced by professionals.
+The most common issue my NYC students address in their first singing lesson is pitch control.
 If you hear the correct notes in your head, but are unable to sing them, that means that you are executing physical elements of singing improperly.
-Here are a few things that will help you to control your pitch: proper svowels, proper breath support, light consonants, the use of meter and vocal resonances.
+Here are a few things that will help you to control your pitch: proper vowels, proper breath support, light consonants, the use of meter and vocal resonances.
 Singers who are predominantly flat on high notes and sharp on low ones are not using breath support correctly.
+In voice lessons with me you will learn how to control your pitch at all times.
+I will go over every note of the song or music piece that you are singing and show you how to correct the notes that are out of tune.

 Effective Breath Support: